gunnarmorling/1brc-certificates/README.md

 * Load _certificate_template.pages_ into Pages and run the "mail merge" against the spreadsheet.

+* Export out of Pages into a PDF file certificates.pdf

 * Split up the PDF into one file per certificate:

 ```